 47. Encourage and support other family members as they attempt to unplug.
 Praise their efforts when you notice them.

 48. Thank others when they offer you personal time and attention.
 Let them know you appreciate not just using social media.

 49. Take a tech-free vacation.
 Unplug, unwind, and relax without distractions.

 50. Invest in a new camera.
-You won’t have to always carry your phone around in order to get great pictures.
+You won’t have to always carry your phone around to get great pictures.

 Let this year be the year you rely less on tech time and instead focus on family time!
 When you give these 50 tips a try, you will find that quality time with your family is right at your fingertips.
-All you need to do is a little shuffling and adjusting.
+All you need to do is do a little shuffling and adjusting to some new habits.
 Give them a try!